-- Judging Time: Thursday, 8am - 1.
-Read Open Class Rules. - 2.
-Exhibitor limited to one entry per class. - 3.
-First, second and third premiums awarded only if quality merits. - 4.
+1. Read Open Class Rules.

+2. Exhibitor limited to one entry per class.

+- 3. First, second and third premiums awarded only if quality merits. - 4.
 All exhibits must be product of the exhibitor. - 5.
 All baked products must be removed from baking pan and placed on smallest possible paper plate or on covered flat cardboard cut to the size of the product; place in clear plastic bag.
 The entire product must be entered. - 6.
 All baked products should be exhibited in the up-right position with top crust showing except products with special designs such as Bundt cakes which should be top crust down. - 7.
-Baked products except those which win prizes will be sold following judging. - 8.
-Return address labels are suggested as a convenient way for exhibitors to "fill out" their entry cards. - 9.
-All food products will be placed on sale following judging. - 10.
+Return address labels are suggested as a convenient way for exhibitors to "fill out" their entry cards. - 8.
+All food products will be placed on sale following judging. - 9.
 Bread Sculptures - a.
 Bread sculptures may be constructed from frozen yeast dough or a yeast dough made from scratch. - b.
 Bread sculptures will not be tasted. - c.
 Seeds, herbs, and other edible decorative toppings and icings may be used. - d.
 Must submit a typed, detailed recipe including shaping instructions with step by step photos or sketches on an 8 1⁄2" x 11" paper with name and address in lower left corner (will be covered prior to judging).
-Include age for youth entries. - e.
+Include age for youth entries.

+- e.
 No size restrictions.
 For small individual sculptures, 6 should be entered. (ex: bunnies, turtles) - f.
 All sculptures must be received on a sturdy, disposable plate, board, or tray and will remain on display throughout the fair. - g.
-For examples and ideas, visit - http://homebaking.org/PDF/doughsculpting101online.pdf
+For examples and ideas, visit http://homebaking.org/PDF/doughsculpting101online.pdf